rinigus/pure-maps/tilesources/README.md

   it out.
 If left out, the image format will be auto-detected based on the Content-Type header of the HTTP download response.

-* **`format`**: Name of tile format implementation.
+* **`format`**: Name of the tile format implementation.
 If you mark the format as "foo", there should be a `foo.py` file in the tilesources directory.
-The following tile format implementations are shipped with Poor, for adding you own, see the next section.

-    - `"slippy"`: By far the most common format, based on spherical Mercator and division into an amount of tiles that quadruples with each zoom level.
-See [documentation][1].
-Provides URL parameters `x`, `y` and `z`.

-    - `"slippy_elliptical"`: A variation of the "slippy" format, but using elliptical Mercator instead of spherical.
-Provides URL parameters `x`, `y` and `z`.

-    - `"quadkey"`: By tile division equivalent to the "slippy" format, but with tiles referred to by a single key, see [documentation][2].
-Provides URL parameters `x`, `y`, `z` and `key`.
+See the next section for information about tile formats.

 * **`max_age`**: Maximum amount of days to keep tiles cached on disk.
   Usually you should not define this as there is a corresponding global